 Of course, that’s not so easy when you have a jumbo sized squash on your hands inside a teeny tiny kitchen with a small microwave to match, but oh well. it’ll work in most instances #tinykitchenproblems

-So now that you’re armed with some easy-slicin’ squash, let’s get to some fab recipes that feature it, ok?
+So now that you’re armed with some easy-slicin’ squash, let’s get to some fab butternut squash recipes that feature it, ok?
 Ok!

 Honey Roasted Butternut Squash with Cranberries and Feta, from Jenn at Peas and Crayons

-I love the pop of color that cranberries bring to this dish!
+I love the pop of color that cranberries bring to this butternut squash recipe!
 Plus, everything is better with cheese.
 Salty feta is a great balance to the creamy butternut squash and the tart cranberries.
 This would look fab on a holiday table spread!
 Click here for the recipe.

 Disclosure: I’m a huge fan of Tiffany’s.
-She shares not only simple, easy-to-follow recipes, but she’s a meal planning genius as well.
-Her newsletter always has tons of great value.
-And I love this easy, simple butternut squash skillet side.
+And I love this easy, simple butternut squash recipe served skillet side from her website.
 It’s cooked in the cast iron pan, one of my must-have kitchen items!
 Click here for the recipe.

 5 Ingredient Oven Roasted Garlic and Herb Butternut Squash from Jessica at Coffee and Crayons, guest posting for Rachael at Eazy Peazy Meals

 Only 5 ingredients!?
 Sign me up, seriously.
 Jessica at Coffee and Crayons guest posted on EZPZ Meals with this incredibly simple butternut squash recipe, and I fell in love at first sight.
-This is an easy recipe to make on the side when you’ve got something a little more complicated cooking, like a full Thanksgiving meal.
-It shows that you really don’t need to get all detailed and crazy to have a good side dish!
+This is an easy recipe to make on the side and shows that you really don’t need to get all detailed and crazy to have a good side dish!
 Click here to get the recipe.

 I love the chewy texture of farro and it’s one of my favorite additions to add into holiday and seasonal salads.
 That’s why I got so pumped to find this butternut squash gratin dish, and even more thrilled that it also calls for kale!
 I think the nutritional benefits of farro, squash and kale balance out the butter and heavy cream.
 Eat this one in good health.
 Click for the recipe.